THE AFRICAN CONCERT SERIES

 Rebeca Omordia plays Piano Sonata no. 2 by Ayo Bankole (Nigeria)

-The African Concert Series in the Concert Hall 2019
+Discover The African Concert Series at Wigmore Hall

 “I am delighted to become a Patron of the wonderful African Concert Series.
 It’s a great initiative, which deserves to go from strength to strength and I look forward to hearing more fantastic music and performances.”